This sets out how SimpleMed and its partners use and protect any information that you give us when you use this website.

 We may collect and process the following personal information or data (information that can be uniquely identified with you) about you: certain information required to use the Service, including your name and e-mail address; any correspondence between you and us; replies to any surveys or questionnaires that we may use for research purposes; details of your visits to the Service and the resources that you access; any information we may require from you when you report a problem or complaint.

 We only collect such information when you choose to supply it to us.
 You do not have to supply any personal information to us but our Service may not be operable in practice without providing such data to us.
+You can opt in and out of providing data using the wheel in the bottom left of the screen.

 Information may also be gathered through the Service without you actively providing it, through the use of various technologies and methods such as Internet Protocol (IP) addresses and cookies.
 These methods do not collect or store personal information.